Karl Robinson: Oxford United

 On 22 March 2018, Robinson was appointed as the new head coach of League One club Oxford United, joining on the same day as his departure from Charlton Athletic.
 He signed a two-and-a-half-year contract, extended to 2022 in August 2019.
 In his first season in charge, Oxford finished in 12th place.

 In December 2019, Robinson was charged by the Football Association for using abusive language to a match official.
 Oxford were adjudged to have finished the COVID-affected 2019–20 season in 4th place in the League on average points per game; they reached the play-off final but lost 2–1 to Wycombe Wanderers.
 The following season Oxford again reached the play-off places, finishing 6th in League One before losing to Blackpool in the first round of the playoffs 6–3 on aggregate.

 On 26 February 2023, Robinson was sacked by the club following a run of eight games without a win, his last match in charge being a 3–0 home defeat to Bristol Rovers the previous day.

+Leeds United

+On 3 May 2023 he was appointed as the new assistant manager of Leeds United, under new manager Sam Allardyce, with whom Robinson had worked at Blackburn Rovers.

+Salford City

+On 5 January 2024, Robinson was appointed head coach of League Two club Salford City.
+Robinson was sent off 14 minutes into his first game in charge for interfering with a throw-in.
+He oversaw an eight-game unbeaten run at the start of his tenure to haul Salford away from the bottom two, and ensured the club's survival in the Football League by the end of the season.

+In February 2024 he brought in former Manchester United and Hull City defender Alex Bruce as assistant.

+Robinson achieved a number of club records in his first full season in charge of Salford, including the club's longest winning run in the Football League (6 games in December 2024 to January 2025), and he guided the club to the Emirates FA Cup Third Round for the first time ever with wins against League One Shrewsbury Town in the first round, and Cheltenham Town in the second.
+Salford were rewarded with a trip to Premier League champions Manchester City.
+In the first round game against Shrewsbury, Robinson brought on Marshall Heys towards the end of the game who became the youngest player to play for a professional club in the competition, aged 15 years, 2 months and 6 days.
+He has now fielded three of the youngest 10 players in FA Cup history.